 Working on a music video or something for your YouTube channel, and looking for ways to make your video stand out?

-We’ve got you covered in this tutorial on how to create a glowing paint effect animation with Adobe After Effects CC.
+We’ve got you covered in this tutorial on how to create a glow effect animation with Adobe After Effects CC.
 The technique, popularized by Blotter Media, can bring your video to life by adding strong visual elements that will keep your viewers watching.
 This is where footage meets motion graphics!

 New in After Effects?
 Check out the Beginner’s Guide to Advanced Tools and Techniques for a primer.
 And if you’re looking for stock footage to use, head over to Storyblocks Video for endless, high-action options.